NazarWild/ush/README.md

-My team and I developed our own shell implementation
+My team and I developed our own shell implementation.